lmgmiranda/mmdb/README.md

 	- OMDb : Open Movie Database
 	- IMDb : Internet Movie Database
 - Merge OMDb data with IMDb data based on Trakt's watched movies history
+- Analysis using merged dataset

 Inputs
 - If available:
 	- Merged dataset : pickle
 - Else:
-	- Trakt : only by connection with API
+	- Trakt : only by connection with API (key need)
-	- OMDb  : txt or connection with API
+	- OMDb  : txt or connection with API (key need)
 	- IMDb  : txt or connection with API

 Outputs